 Most of the time, the energy market accurately predicts how much energy will be needed in a given region.
 But sometimes, people use more energy than forecasted, which means the grid will turn on a “fast-acting power plant” to balance the system.

-And while they may be quick and effective, these fast-acting power plants aren’t great for the planet or our pocketbooks.
-They’re very expensive to operate and most of the time, they use fossil fuels pretty inefficiently.
-(On average, they produce 2 - 3x the carbon emissions that a typical power plant generates and spews out local pollution into the surrounding neighborhoods.)
+While they may be quick and effective, these fast-acting power plants are terrible for the planet and our pocketbooks.
+They’re very expensive to operate, and they use fossil fuels pretty inefficiently.
+(On average, they produce 2 - 3x the carbon emissions that a typical power plant generates.
+That pollution spews out into the surrounding neighborhoods.)

-By participating in an OhmHour or AutoOhm, you are helping your community avoid the situation where one of these dirty, expensive peaker plants is turned on.
+By participating in an OhmHour or AutoOhm, you are helping your community avoid turning on dirty, expensive peaker plants is turned on.

-The best part about all of this is that the folks running the electricity grid would rather pay people to use less electricity rather than pay a power plant to turn on.
-Your household electricity reductions are sold back into the grid, a dirty power plant stays off, and we pass back those earnings to you.
-The grid stays balanced, less pollution is emitted, and best of all, people get paid instead of power plants.
+The best part about all of this is that the folks running the electric grid would rather pay people to use less electricity rather than pay a power plant to turn on.
+Your household electricity reductions are sold back into the grid, a dirty power plant stays off, and we pass those earnings on to you.
+The grid stays balanced, less pollution is emitted, and best of all, it's people who get paid instead of power plants.
 It’s a win-win-win!